ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Indexes/indexing-performance.markdown

 ---

-#### Resource Overload
+#### Resource Exhaustion

 Some indexes are responsible for a huge dataset and/or have very complex, demanding definitions.
-To prevent resource overload, RavenDB can break up large batches into smaller ones.
+To prevent resource exhaustion, RavenDB can break up large batches into smaller ones.
 You can configure [batch stops](../../../studio/database/indexes/indexing-performance#common-indexing-issues) with the following methods:

 - [Indexing.MapTimeoutInSec](../../../server/configuration/indexing-configuration#indexing.maptimeoutinsec)